Codecademy/docs/content/r/concepts/loops/loops.md

   - 'paths/computer-science'
 ---

-A loop is used to perform some operation as long as a declared condition is truthy.
+A loop is used to repeat some operation a multiple number of times.
 In R, there are `while` and `for` loops.

 ## While Loop

-The statement(s) within a `while` loop code block will continue to execute given that a declared condition is `TRUE`.
+The statement(s) within a `while` loop code block will continue to execute as long as a declared condition is `TRUE`.

 The following example will continuously execute the statements within the `while` loop block until the condition is no longer `TRUE`: